WrathChaos/react-native-global-modal-2/README.md

 ## License

-React Native Animated Modal is available under the MIT license.
+React Native Global Modal is available under the MIT license.
 See the LICENSE file for more info.